TobiasF92/FS22_interactiveControl/README.md

 ## Documentation

 The documentation is not finished yet, but should be sufficient for experienced users.
-If you are in need of some extra help, take a look into the demonstation mods:
+If you are in need of some extra help, take a look into the demonstration mods:
 * Fendt Vario 900 Gen 6
   * Modhub:
 * Fendt Vario 900 Gen 7